drand/website/docs/operator/deploy.md

 To choose where drand listens, use the `--private-listen` flag.
 You can also use the `--public-listen` flag to specify the address of the public API.
 Both these flags allow specifying the interface and/or port for drand to listen on.
 The `--private-listen` flag is the primary listener used to expose a gRPC service for inter-group-member communication.
 The `--public-listen` flag exposes a public and limited HTTP service designed to be CDN friendly, and provide basic information for drand users.

-The drand daemon can run using [TLS](#with-tls), or using [unencrypted connections](#unencrypted-connections).
-Drand tries to use TLS by default.
+The drand daemon can run using [TLS](#with-tls), or using [unencrypted connections](#unencrypted-connections). drand tries to use TLS by default.

 #### With TLS

-Drand nodes attempt to communicate by default over TLS-protected connections.
+drand nodes attempt to communicate by default over TLS-protected connections.
 Therefore, you need to point your node to the TLS certificate chain and corresponding private key you wish to use via:

 ```bash
 drand start \